Search ×

 Capitoline Museums

-An underground passage with inscriptions is displayed at the Musei Capitolini in Rome, Italy.
+Underground passage with inscriptions — Musei Capitolini, Rome, Italy.

 Courtyard of the Palace of the Conservatives with its inner portico designed by architect Alessandro Specchi (1668–1729) and built in 1720 to house a group of three remarkable sculptures, monumental architectural elements, and fragments of colossal ancient sculptures.

-The Centrale Montemartini in Rome features the Boiler Room and the mosaic of Saint Bibiana, combining ancient artworks with industrial architecture in a museum setting.
+Centrale Montemartini in Rome: Boiler Room and mosaic of Saint Bibiana.

-Constantine's mother, the future saint Helena, is depicted here relaxing and laughing in a chair.
-This is one of ancient Rome's few surviving imperial portraits of this kind.
+Constantine's mother, the future saint Helena, here relaxes laughingly in a chair.
+One of ancient Rome's few surviving imperial portraits of this kind.
+1911.
+The statue today.
+Detail.

 Medusa head attributed to Gianlorenzo Bernini (Rome).

-Leda and Zeus, who has transformed into a swan, are depicted in this artwork from the Palazzo Nuovo, Capitoline Museums in Rome.
+Leda and Zeus transformed into a swan.
+Palazzo Nuovo, Capitoline Museums, Rome.

-Situated in the upper part of the Esquilino, in the area around what is today Piazza Vittorio Emanuele, the Horti Lamiani (Lamiani Garden) were founded by the consul Aelius Lamia, a friend of Tiberius, and soon became Imperial property under Caligula.
-Excavations in the 19th century revealed the luxurious decorations of this vast complex, including frescos, architectural elements in colored marbles, and numerous gilded bronze foils with gems, remnants of an opulent wall dressing.
-These artifacts are now housed in the Capitoline Museum, Rome.
+Situated in the upper part of the Esquilino, in the area around what is today Piazza Vittorio Emanuele, the Horti Lamiani (Lamiani Garden) were founded by the consul Aelius Lamia, a friend of Tiberius, and very soon (already with Caligula) became part of imperial property.
+Of the luxurious decorations of this vast complex of buildings, excavated in the 19th century and then covered over again, in addition to the frescoes and architectural elements in colored marbles, a countless number of foils in gilded bronze with gems set in them—the remains of a sumptuous wall dressing—were found.
+Capitoline Museum, Rome.

-This marble statue, known as "Pyrrhus," represents Mars and dates to the 1st or early 2nd century AD.
-Standing 360 cm tall, it was discovered in the Forum of Nerva in Rome and is now displayed in the atrium of the Capitoline Museums.
-The statue is a Roman copy of an Augustan original, which was itself based on a Hellenistic Greek model from the 4th century BC.
+Marble statue of Mars, “Pyrrhus,” dated to the 1st century AD.
+Height: 360 cm.
+It was found in Nerva’s Forum in Rome and is now placed in the atrium of the Capitoline Museums in Rome.
+This statue of Mars Ultor is most likely dated to the early 2nd century AD due to its style (either the end of Trajan’s reign or the beginning of Hadrian’s).
+It is a copy of an Augustan-era original, which itself was based on a Hellenistic Greek model from the 4th century BC.

-The depiction of rivers in Roman times derives from Greek mythology, where the Oceanids were river gods, personifications of rivers believed to be governed by them.
-Due to this Greek influence, sculptures of river deities from the Roman era typically appeared as powerfully built, bearded old men, reclining on one arm and accompanied by various attributes identifying them with a specific river.
+The representation of rivers in the Roman era derives from Greek mythology, where the Oceanids were river gods, personifications of the rivers that were supposed to be governed by them.
+Due to this Greek influence, sculptures of river deities from the Roman period usually appeared as bearded elders with powerful musculature, leaning on one arm and accompanied by different attributes that identified them with a specific river.

 Capitoline Museums